-Poll Shows Only 29% of Trump Supporters Would Stop Supporting Him If He Shot Someone
+Poll Shows Only 29% Of Trump Supporters Would Stop Supporting Him If He Shot Someone

 Some other notable takeaways from the poll:

-21% of Trump voters believe he is "more corrupt" than Richard Nixon, while 17% aren't sure.
-He's not even six months into his presidency.
+21 percent of Trump voters believe he is “more corrupt” than Richard Nixon, while 17 percent aren’t sure.
+He’s not even six months into his presidency.

 Bernie Sanders and Joe Biden both hold large leads over Trump: